Jeni Lucas, MA, LPC, NCC

 Forms for your First Visit:

-Please print and bring these completed documents and your insurance card to your first session.
+Please print and bring these completed documents and your insurance card to your first session, or email them directly to email@example.com no later than 24 hours prior to your first appointment.
 Thank you!